 For instance, Amazon Prime has a massive conversion of 74%, and non-prime customers have a 13% conversion.
 These stats are from a 2015 study by Millward Brown Digital and demonstrate that sky’s the limit.

 Another point to be noted is that the figures are from the 2015 study.
-Online shopping got a significant boost in 2020 due to pandemic as people preferred shopping online compared to in stores due to health concerns.
+Online shopping got a significant boost in 2020 due to pandemics as people preferred shopping online compared to in stores due to health concerns.

 As such, one can safely assume the e-commerce conversion average to be much higher than 2.27%.